rtm/upward/README.md

 and CSS preprocessors.
 We have complex build systems to preprocess, precommpile, and transpile this steaming mess.
 We have monstrous config objects with mysterious properties fed to black box add-ons which do magical stuff.
-In the name of "convention over configuration", we have build monolithic frameworks that work great--until you move past toy systems.

 All of this makes our systems hard to write, debug, and maintain, and complicated and slow to build.
 In Upward, in contrast, everything is logic.